Étienne Vigée: Career

-Vigée was popular in the salons for his pleasant personality and quick wit.
+Vigée was popular in the salons for his personality.
 He was employed as a secretary to Marie Joséphine of Savoy, the comtesse de Provence, wife of future King Louis XVIII, and sister-in-law of King Louis XVI and Marie Antoinette.

 He wrote poetry in praise of the French Revolution, although his enthusiasm quickly faded and he was at one point arrested as a Girondist.
 He lived long enough to write poetry both in praise of Napoleon and Louis XVIII following the Bourbon Restoration.

 He succeeded Sautreau de Marsy as editor of the poetry magazine Almanach des Muses from 1794 until 1820, and replaced Jean-François de La Harpe at the Lycée, but had nowhere near the same success as a teacher.